Here’s What Travel Was Like 100 Years Ago

 Image Credit: Deposit Photos

 Finally, be prepared for some serious adventure.
 With no GPS, no maps, and no reliable guidebooks, you’d be exploring the great unknown.
 Who knows what kind of strange and wondrous sights you might encounter?
-Better pack a sense of humor!
+Along with everything else, go ahead and pack a sense of humor!

 Fun fact: In 1916, the US government created the National Park Service to protect the country’s natural treasures, and Yellowstone National Park was the first national park in the world.